solidsnakedev/raffle-project/README.md

 ### 4.3 Claim Period

-Once the buy period ends the user can claim to have the minimumhash by using the following parameters:
+Once the buy period ends any user can claim to have the minimumhash by using the following parameters:

 1. random seed
 2. sold tickets
 3. ticket name

-> Due to the deterministic nature of the eUTxo model, the only value that can not be deterministic is the number of sold tickets.
+> The only value that is not be deterministic is the number of sold tickets.

-if an user claims to have the minimum hash value, this one is allow to update the datum field of minimumhash. if another user claim to have the minimum hash of the previous user, this one can update the datum field of minimumhash.
+if an user claims to have the minimum hash value, this one is allowed to update the datum field of minimumhash. if another user claim to have a lower minimum hash value than the previous user, this one can update the datum field of minimumhash.

 ### 4.4 Close Period

 Just the user holding the token that computes the minimum hash can consumed the funds from the script

+requirements:

+1. Hold the ticket that computes the minimum hash
+2. Claim period already ended

 ## 5. Compile Code